 And while famed for its palm tree edged beaches and crystal clear waters, the list of things to see and do here is both varied and interesting.
 The island is home to an abundance of natural wonders and man-made attractions, from mummified monks to thundering waterfalls and spectacular Buddhist temples.

 We highly recommend spending a week, as you’ll be hard pressed to fit everything into just a few days.
+When looking for vacation rentals in Koh Samui, we recommend using Tempston Luxury.

 How to Spend 7 Days in Koh Samui